 For me it’s absolutely clear that Police are predominantly racist.
 I suspect black policement are equally or more racist on average than their white colleagues, although I have to admit that’s only a supposition.
 I did have one experience which fixed this opinion in my head though.

 I suspect the white cop wouldn’t have behaved that way.
 I’m think, having had my own encounters with the police (and being white) that a white guy in that situation would have been treated a little better.
-I am sure that if the guy had been wealthy, drivinbg a mercedes or something, he would certainly have been treated differently.
+I am sure that if the guy had been white and wealthy, he would certainly have been treated differently.

 So maybe it’s not racism.
 Maybe it’s classism combined with a callous, bullying, us-vs-them mentality.
 Maybe the racism is merely a coincidence — the high correlation between poverty and race caused by our racist history.
 I can’t really say.
 Either way, the behavior is shameful, and we need to do something about how American police behave.